-- 1. Having a shared understanding of bullying - 2.
-For learners to set up an anti-bullying group that can help influence school policy - 3.
-For learners to make a pledge to not bully at the start of the school year
+- 1. Having a shared understanding of bullying - anti-bullying group that can help influence school policy - 3.
+For students to make a pledge to not bully at the start of the school year - to reports of online 2.
+For students to set up an bullying - media companies that don't challenge hate speech online